DP-404/Sunrider-MoA-DP404-Mod/README.md

 Changes
 - Code and files cleaning and reorganization.

-Bugs and Oter fixes
+Bugs and Other fixes
 - Added missing spanish translated 'dontmissit' image at the end of the game.

 ### DP404 Mod v1.3

-Bugs and Oter fixes
+Bugs and Other fixes
 - Added full stability to the change language option.
 - Fixed a bug which caused the game to crash when using Repair Drone order.
 - Fixed spanish translation errors.